CoinRepublic/BitcoinMovementHandbook/README.md

 BitcoinMovementHandbook
 =======================

 A how to guide for creating a local Bitcoin movement.
+AKA The Little Black Book.